honeycombio/intro-to-o11y-go/README.md

-# Into to Observability: OpenTelemetry in Go
+# Intro to Observability: OpenTelemetry in Go

 This application is here for you to try out tracing.
 It consists of a microservice that calls itself, so you can simulate